 - Drug cravings

-Help is available no matter how severe your substance use is.
+Help from medical professionals is available no matter how severe your substance use is.

 California Behavioral Health is dedicated to helping you find freedom from substance use disorders so that you can live your life to the fullest.
-If you are concerned for yourself or a loved one, contact one of our treatment support specialists to find the right road to recovery for your situation.
+If you are concerned for yourself or a loved one, contact one of our treatment support specialists to find the right road to recovery.

 How long does meth stay in your system?

-Blood or urine tests can detect meth in your system for 2-7 days after you stop taking the drug.
+Blood or urine tests can detect meth in your system for 2-7 days after stopping the drug.
 However, hair follicle tests can detect meth up to 153 days after you last used it.

 What should you do if you have a positive meth test?

 Honesty is the best response to a failed drug test.
-If you test positive, start by being open about what drugs you currently take.
+If you test positive, start by being open about your current drugs.
 This includes prescription and recreational drugs.

 If you had a false positive because of prescription drugs, you could quickly resolve the issue with a note from your doctor.
 However, if you receive a positive test for drug use, you can ask for help.